Skip to content

 None

-variables str | list | None
+variables str or list

 Variable(s) to select.
 If None, returns all variables.
 Only applicable for GEE source.